tomsquest/albert_plugin_wordreference/README.md

    Albert will automatically install the required dependencies.

-5. The trigger is `w`, so use it followed by a language pair and word to translate.
+5. The trigger is `w ` (w followed by a space), so use it followed by a language pair and word to translate.
    You can change the trigger in Albert settings.

 ## Usage

 The format to translate words is:

 ```
-w[language_pair] [word]
+w [language_pair] [word]
 ```

 Where `language_pair` is a 4-letter code with source and target languages.

 ### Examples:

-- `wenfr hello` - Translate "hello" from English to French
+- `w enfr hello` - Translate "hello" from English to French
-- `wfren bonjour` - Translate "bonjour" from French to English
+- `w fren bonjour` - Translate "bonjour" from French to English
-- `wende computer` - Translate "computer" from English to German
+- `w ende computer` - Translate "computer" from English to German
-- `wesen gracias` - Translate "gracias" from Spanish to English
+- `w esen gracias` - Translate "gracias" from Spanish to English

 ### Supported Language Pairs